-- 11.1.
-If children are absent parent/carers must: - Contact us as early as possible and at the latest by 08.00am on the first day of absence and give an expected return date. - You can contact us via telephone or email - Call every day thereafter to advise school of your child's progress. - Send a note in on the first day they return with an explanation of the absence you must do this even if you have already telephoned us; - or, you can call into the academy and report to reception, who may arrange for a member of staff to speak with you.
+11.1.
+If children are absent parent/carers must:

+- Contact us as early as possible and at the latest by 08.00am on the first day of absence and give an expected return date. - You can contact us via telephone or email or text reply message - Call every day thereafter to advise school of your child's progress. - Send a note in on the first day they return with an explanation of the absence you must do this even if you have already telephoned us; - or, you can call into the academy and report to reception, who may arrange for a member of staff to speak with you.

 - 11.2.1.
 To ensure that a child is safe and well, and to understand the reason for absence so that it can be recorded with the correct code on the register, any unexplained absences will be followed up immediately. - 11.2.2.
 The senior leader with responsibility for attendance, liaising with the DSL, SENCo, Mental Health Lead Looked After Children Coordinator, as appropriate, will ensure that children who are vulnerable are prioritised for contact. - 11.2.3.
 A written risk assessment will be put in place to determine the type and frequency of safe and well checks that are needed and actions to be taken including referrals to Multi Agency Support Hub (MASH) and the police if required. - 11.2.4.
-Therefore, if a child is absent, we will: [academy to customise with own procedures and the escalation process if safe and well checks can't be carried out] - Telephone, text or email you by 8 am] on the first day if we have not heard from you with a reason for your child's absence.
-We may need to speak to your child to ascertain that they are safe and well. - Follow up with a text message to any parents/carers whom the academy are unable to contact via telephone by 9.30 to 10am - Visit the home on the same day if there is continued lack of contact, to carry out a safe and well check on the child - Carry out daily safe and well checks where appropriate, particularly for children at risk of harm
+Therefore, if a child is absent, we will:

+Telephone, text or email you by 8am on the first day if we have not heard from you with a reason for your child's absence.
+We may need to speak to your child to ascertain that they are safe and well.

+Follow up with a text message to any parents/carers whom the academy is unable to contact via telephone by 9.30 to 10am

+Visit the home on the same day if there is continued lack of contact, to carry out a safe and well check on the child

+Carry out daily safe and well checks where appropriate, particularly for children at risk of harm